TreeGitHub/books_api/README.md

     Returns JSON responses for use by the React frontend (chapters_ui)

-🚀 Getting Started

-To start the Phoenix server:
+🛠️ Environment Setup

+To run this project locally, make sure you have the following installed:

+📦 Prerequisites
+Tool Version (Recommended)
+Elixir 1.15+
+Erlang/OTP 25+
+Phoenix 1.7+
+PostgreSQL 13+
+Node.js 18+ (for asset bundling)
+npm Comes with Node

+📎 Tip: If you’re using asdf for version management, your .tool-versions file might look like:

+    elixir 1.15.0-otp-25
+    erlang 25.3
+    nodejs 18.17.0

+🧪 Setup Steps

-mix setup # Installs dependencies and sets up the DB mix phx.server # Starts the server
+1. Install dependencies and setup DB mix setup

+2. Start the Phoenix server
+   mix phx.server
-or for IEx:
+   or for interactive debugging:
    iex -S mix phx.server

-Then visit http://localhost:4000 in your browser.
+3. Visit http://localhost:4000 in your browser.